-A Master's degree program or any post-graduate program in Indonesia costs anywhere from 60,700,000 Rupiah(s) to 182,000,000 Rupiah(s) and lasts approximately two years.
+A Master's degree program or any post-graduate program in Indonesia costs anywhere from 60,700,000 IDR to 182,000,000 IDR and lasts approximately two years.
 That is quite an investment.

 Though gender should not have an effect on pay, in reality, it does.
 So who gets paid more: men or women?
-Male employees in Indonesia who work in Public Relations earn 9% more than their female counterparts on average.
+In the field of Public Relations in Indonesia, the average difference between the salary of male and female employees is 9%.

-Public Relations professionals in Indonesia are likely to observe a salary increase of approximately 9% every 17 months.
+Professionals working in Public Relations in Indonesia are likely to observe a salary increase of approximately 9% every 17 months.
 The national average annual increment for all professions combined is 8% granted to employees every 18 months.

 Listed above are the average annual increase rates for each industry in Indonesia for the year 2022.
 Companies within thriving industries tend to provide higher and more frequent raises.
 Exceptions do exist, but generally speaking, the situation of any company is closely related to the economic situation in the country or region.
 These figures tend to change frequently.

 Not all compensation increases are reflected directly in the salary.
 Some companies offer upgraded packages to their staff instead of cash money.
 The figures displayed here account only for direct increments to the base salary.